kawamura-labwork/SA-HW-simulator/README.md

 |(2)|`02_SA_simulator_QUBO.py`|QUBO|Typical SA|
 |(3)|`03_ConstrainedSA_simulator_QUBO.py`|QUBO|Transition-constrained SA|

-The **transition-constrained SA** works in such a way as to always satisfy 1-dimensional one-hot constraints
+* The simulator (3), transion-constrained SA, works in such a way as to always satisfy 1-dimensional one-hot constraints, while it works in the same manner as the simulator (2) when switching to check mode by an option `-c`.

 ## How to use
 (a) Read in a pre-defined model from a file